gchandra10/useful-rust-links/README.md

 # Useful Rust Links <!-- omit in toc -->
-Open Source repository containing useful links for Rust Programming.
-If you find it useful please don't forget to support 💟 this effort by starring this repository.
+Open Source repository containing valuable links for Rust Programming.
+If you find it useful, please don't forget to support 💟 this effort by starring this repository.

 ## Contributing <!-- omit in toc -->